 - Criminal Doppelgänger: An awesome performance by Robinson, he plays the mild-mannered clerk who happens to look like the coldblooded killer, Mannion.

 - Deadpan Snarker: Miss Clark in spades.
+When the police think she's Mannion's gangster moll, she plays it to the hilt.

 - Embarrassing First Name: Wilhelmina Clark.
 She likes being called Miss Clark.